Compare Quotes From Merchant Account Providers, Today.

 Zettle’s EPOS systems are also reasonably priced.
 The Zettle Store Kit starts at £169, making it a cost-effective option for businesses looking to upgrade their point-of-sale capabilities.

-Zettle’s transaction fees are not as competitivly priced as its hardware.
+Zettle’s transaction fees are not as competitively priced as its hardware.
 Each payment incurs a 1.75% fee, regardless of the device you use, and payment links and invoices are subject to a 2.5% fee.
 Therefore, the lack of card rental fees and free membership might not result in significant cost savings.

 Verdict

 When it comes to choosing your payment gateway, it will ultimately depend on your business’s specific needs.
-You will need to ask yourself how many card payments you expect to take, whether you’ll need a card machine as well as an online payment gateway, and if you prefer to not be tied down to a contract or rental fees.
+You will need to ask yourself how many card payments you expect to take, whether you’ll need a card machine as well as an online payment gateway, and if you prefer not to be tied down to a contract or rental fees.
 You know your business better than anyone, so you know what’s best.

 That said, of the providers on the list above, Worldpay is most likely to suit you best if you have a larger business that takes lots of payments, takepayments is best for medium-sized businesses, and SumUp is best for small businesses.
-These generalisations aren’t definitive but they’re good for a general idea of what might suit your business.
+These generalisations aren’t definitive, but they’re good for a general idea of what might suit your business.

 FAQs